 Transfer Case Noise

-Chain driven cases are sometimes controlled by vacuum.
-Make sure the transfer case receives proper engine vacuum to insure proper shifting.
-This is usually around 18-21 "hg depending on factors such as elevation.
-It's vital to understand the type of transfer case before beginning any diagnostics.
+Some transfer cases are controlled by vacuum.
+Make sure the case receives the specified engine vacuum to ensure proper shifting.
+The vacuum is usually around 18-21 "hg.
+It's vital to understand the type of transfer case before beginning diagnostics.